mrismanaziz/Reforestation/README.md

-## Is the pool safe for diving?
-It deep ends.
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.